maximilianspitzer/Matcherino_bot/README.md

 ### Deploy on Unraid
 This repository includes configuration files for deploying on Unraid servers:

-- Using Docker with the provided `docker-compose.yml`
+- Using Docker with the provided compose files
 - GitHub Actions for automated deployment
-- Docker Hub integration
+- GitHub Container Registry integration
 - Unraid Docker Templates

 See the [Unraid Deployment Guide](UNRAID.md) for detailed instructions.